abraham-ukachi/super-week/README.md

 ### Description of Job 01

-Now that you've uploaded your changes, create a new “feature/router” branch and switch to it.
+Now that you've uploaded your changes, create a new **`feature/router`** branch and switch to it.
 As you can imagine, you will install a router on your project to have clean URLs and start a project with a good base.
-Followed the documentation well, taking the time to read all the steps.
-As soon as the router is installed in your project, make a commit.
+Followed the documentation well, **taking the time to read** all the steps.
+As soon as the router is installed in your project, **make a commit**.

 You can then import your router into an index.php ﬁle in the root of your project.
-Don't forget to use composer's autoloader to retrieve the altorouter class.
+Don't forget to use **composer's autoloader to retrieve the altorouter class**.

-Once that's in place, make a commit.
+Once that's in place, **make a commit**.
 Once your router is set up, do a few tests to make sure your router is working.
-When all your tests work, commit again to save your progress.
-Push your work to github and pull request from origin feature/router to main or master depending on your base branch name.
+When all your tests work, **commit again to save your progress**.
+Push your work to github and **pull request** from origin feature/router to main or master depending on your base branch name.

 ### Requirements for Job 01

--
+Tests for router verification:

+- **`/`**: displays a page in which there's a first-level title that says *"Welcome to the homepage"*.
+- **`/users`**: displays a page with a top-level title that says *"Welcome to the Users list"*.
+- **`/users/1`**: display a page with a first level title that says *"Welcome to the page of user 1"* where the __number__ changes depending on what is present in the URI.

 ### Tasks for Job 01